mcorliss7239/corliss-dataviz-portfolio/critique-by-design.md

 ## Step Four: Test the Solution

-Critique By Design Interview Questions and Responses
+Critique By Design Interview Questions and Responses:

 What do you think this visualization is about?
 -	This shows the ranking of the difficulty of different sports, split by category